 Our program is fully enrolled for 2023-2024 and we are not accepting new students.

 Please CLICK HERE to apply for the 2024-2025 school year.
 Be sure to select “Ascent Classical Academy of Douglas County Homeschool Enrichment” within the School Choice section.
 You may indicate a day preference between Wednesday or Friday if desired.

-The Homeschool Enrichment Program is a program of Ascent Classical Academy of Douglas County, a public charter school offering a classical, liberal arts education to students in grades K-12.
-The mission, vision, core virtues and curriculum are consistent in both programs.
+The Homeschool Enrichment Program is provided by Ascent Classical Academy of Douglas County, a public charter school offering a classical, liberal arts education to students in grades K-12.
+The mission, vision, core virtues, and curriculum are consistent in both programs.
 Homeschooled students are invited to join the full-time students in extracurriculars and all-school events.
 Homeschool enrichment teachers participate in faculty training with full-time teachers, and receive administrative support from Ascent Classical Academy administration.